INDIGENOUS RANGERS AND INDIGENOUS PROTECTED AREA PROGRAMS

 On March 29, 2022 the Australian Government committed a further $636.4 million to expand the Indigenous Rangers Program, with an estimated 2,000 additional ranger jobs in regional and remote Australia, to undertake land and sea management and care for country.

-The government is delivering on its commitment to long-term funding for the Indigenous Ranger Program, with 80 organisations selected to continue caring for Australia’s natural and cultural landscape for the next seven years.
+The government is delivering on its commitment to long-term funding for the Indigenous Ranger Program.

-The Minister said the Indigenous Rangers Program recognises that country, culture and community are intrinsically connected and imperative to Aboriginal and Torres Strait Islander peoples’ overall wellbeing.
-Furthermore, he stated the Morrison Government is committed to future-proofing employment opportunities as part of its COVID recovery efforts.
+The Indigenous Rangers Program recognises that country, culture and community are intrinsically connected and imperative to Aboriginal and Torres Strait Islander peoples’ overall wellbeing.
 The ongoing investment in the Indigenous ranger program ensures sustainable jobs for Indigenous Australians by caring for country on country.